ansible/ansible/docs/docsite/rst/scenario_guides/guide_azure.rst

         version: latest

-Distribute Virtual Machines in Availability Zones ..................................................
+Creating a Virtual Machine in Availability Zones ..................................................

-If you want to distribute Virtual Machines in Availability Zones, Note the following:
+If you want to create a Virtual Machines in Availability Zones, Note the following:

-* Both OS disk and data disk must be a 'Managed Disk', not 'Unmanaged Disk', to place Virtual Machine in the availability zones.
+* Both OS disk and data disk must be a 'Managed Disk', not 'Unmanaged Disk', to create a Virtual Machine in Availability Zones.
 * When creating a Virtual Machine with the azure_rm_virtualmachine, you need to specify explicitly managed_disk_type to change OS disk to 'Managed Disk'.